TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 ## Change Log

-Changes to this curriculum will be updated in our [Change Log].
+Changes to this curriculum will be updated in our [Change Log](changelog.md).

 ## Giving feedback on the curriculum